15bdsb/15bdsb.github.io/README.md

 ### Welcome to 15bdsb.github.io
 ---
-## **This is my art and music space**Here you can find my sketches, art projects,doodles and music.
+## **This is my art and music space.
+Here you can find my sketches, art projects,doodles and music.
 I will put the Playlist that I've made.
 It also acts like a blog where I share my art progress and the music that I love.